‘Wild Cherry Nature Connection’ derives its name from the native Cherry Ballart tree, which grows throughout Australia.

-My childhood was soaked in a salty rush of cold southern seas as a little gromit in Anglesea.
-I developed an appreciation for the local heath lands and the powerful surf that pounds the coast.
+I developed an appreciation for the local heath lands and the powerful surf that pounds the Victorian Surf Coast where I grew up.
 When I wasn’t chasing waves, I was exploring waterfalls and the giant Mountain Ash forests in the Otways.
-I completed a BA in Nature Tourism/Outdoor Education in Bendigo, refining my skills in trip leading and environmental interpretation.
-A year on Groote Eylandt off the coast of Arnhem Land (NT) getting the Learning on Country program up an running was a privelage as I worked alongside the Andilyakwa Rangers as coordinator.
-For 8 years I worked as Home Group Teacher and Garden / Mindfullness leader with teenage girls at Marshmead, a unique sustainable living residential program nestled in the wilderness areas of Mallacoota and Nadgee region.
-Along with Wild Cherry Nature Connection, I also work managing education programs in Arnhem Land with Yolngu Peoples.
+I completed a BA in Nature Tourism/Outdoor Education at La Trobe University in Victoria, refining my skills in trip leading and environmental interpretation, then moved back to Anglesea to work for EcoLogic, guiding Rockpool Rambles and numerous Environmental Education programs for schools and the public.
+In 2007 I worked as a Wilderness Guide throughout Kakadu and Litchfield National Parks.
+In 2014 on Groote Eylandt , Arnhem Land (NT) I spent 10 months working alongside the Andilyakwan people creating and facilitating the Learning on Country program, and also working as Manager of the Andilyakwan Land & Sea Rangers.
+For 8 years I worked as Home Group Teacher, designed the Gardening Program, and acted as Mindfulness Leader with the students of Marshmead, Methodist Ladies College: a unique sustainable living residential program nestled in the wilderness areas of Mallacoota and Nadgee region.
+I hold a Leaders Wilderness First Aid Certificate, Surf Bronze Medallion, Flat Water Canoeing & Kayaking Certificate and Permaculture Design Certificate.